-A beautiful website is a piece of art.
-Unfortunately, most businesses are not interested in purchasing art.
-They are looking for results in the form of returns on their investment and increased customer satisfaction.
-Your website must solve their problems or fulfill their need, and if it looks good as well, even better.
+While a beautifully designed website is a work of art, most businesses are primarily interested in tangible returns on investment and increased customer satisfaction.
+Your website should address their problems or fulfill their needs, with aesthetics as a secondary consideration.

-Here are some specific benefits that websites offer to businesses:
+Here are some specific business benefits that well-designed websites offer:

 Don’t be shy about pointing out these benefits, and using figures when at all possible.
 Common statistics such as the number of people online as well as the number of people using their phones to browse the internet can help you sell web design services.